 It is the responsibility of the student to:

-- Double check both the preliminary and final postings of the examination timetables for their courses
+- Double check the examination schedule for their courses

 - Ensure that any examination conflicts are dealt with ahead of time